asadovka/cyb_web2/docs/Software_Requirements.md

-Tha main purpose of this document is to describe requirements and the structure of cyb and apps.
+Tha main purpose of this document is to describe requirements and the structure of cyb and apps for MVP.

 # Project description